-The Georgia Water Stewardship Act went into effect statewide on June 2, 2010.
-It allows daily outdoor watering for purposes of planting, growing, managing, or maintaining ground cover, trees, shrubs, or other plants only between the hours of 4:00 p.m. and 10 a.m. by anyone whose water is supplied by a water system permitted by the Environmental Protection Division.
+(a) Persons may irrigate outdoors daily for purposes of planting, growing, managing, or maintaining ground cover, trees, shrubs, or other plants only between the hours of 4:00 p.m. and 10:00 a.m.

-The Fayette County Water System (" the System ") currently has a total production capacity of 20.525 million gallons per day (MGD).
-This capacity includes the 13.5 MGD at the Crosstown Water Plant, and an additional .825 MGD from four wells at various locations.
-With the completion of the South Fayette Water Plant in the summer of 2001, the System now has an additional 6.2 MGD capacity.
+The Fayette County Water System (" the System ") currently has a total production capacity of 22.8 million gallons per day (MGD).
+This capacity includes the 13.5 MGD at the Crosstown Water Plant, and 9.3 MGD from the South Fayette Water Plant.
 The City of Atlanta has also allocated 4.0 MGD to Fayette County.

-The System currently has three raw water storage reservoirs, two of which impound Flat Creek:
+The System currently has four raw water storage reservoirs, two of which impound Flat Creek:

 The existing water distribution system is extensively developed on the east side of the County in the Fayetteville area, on the west side throughout Peachtree City and Tyrone, and in the unincorporated portions of the County.